1950 Illinois elections

-Elections were held in Illinois on Tuesday, November 7, 1950.
+Elections were held in the U.S. state of Illinois on Tuesday, November 7, 1950.

 Primaries were held April 11, 1950.

 Election information

 1950 was a midterm election year in the United States.

 Turnout

 In the primary election 1,789,787 ballots were cast (912,563 Democratic and 877,224 Republican).

 In the general election 3,731,618 ballots were cast.

 Federal elections

 United States Senate

 Incumbent Senate Majority Leader Scott W. Lucas, a two-term incumbent Democratic senator, lost reelection to Republican Everett Dirksen.

 United States House

 All 26 Illinois seats in the United States House of Representatives were up for election in 1950.

 Republicans flipped four Republican-held seats, leaving the Illinois House delegation to consist of 18 Republicans and 8 Democrats.

 State elections

 Treasurer

 Incumbent first-term Treasurer, Democrat Ora Smith, did not seek reelection, instead running for Clerk of the Supreme Court.
 Republican William Stratton was elected to succeed him, earning Stratton a second non-consecutive term as Treasurer.